GoogleCloudPlatform/gke-rolling-updates-demo/blue-green-upgrade/README.md

 operator sees fit.

-This example will walk through creating a Kubernetes Engine cluster, deploying an application, upgrading the Kubernetes Engine Control Plane, creating the new node pool, migrating the application to the new node pool, and terminating the old node pool.
+This example will walk through creating a Kubernetes Engine cluster, deploying an Elasticsearch cluster, loading an index containing the works of Shakespeare, upgrading the Kubernetes Engine Control Plane, creating the new node pool, migrating the application to the new node pool, and terminating the old node pool.

-To complete this example, you will run `scripts/clutser_ops.sh` contained in this repository.
+To complete this example, you will run `cluster_ops.sh` contained in this directory.
 It uses the `gcloud` and `kubectl` commands to interact with the Google Cloud Platform and the Kubernetes Engine cluster.

 It has been noted by many in the Kubernetes community that running stateful